Different Types of Variables in C# Explained with Examples

-In C#, variables are used to store and manipulate data.
-Each variable has a specific type that determines the kind of data it can hold.
-Here's a full explanation of Different variables in C#:
+Each variable must have a specific type that defines the kind of data it can hold.

-1. Value Types:
+1. Value Types

 int age = 25;